PihuReet/DeepLearning_DigitRecognition/README.md

 |-- static
 |-- templates

 Step 3.
-Make a file named index.html inside the templates directory:
+Make a file named index.html inside the templates directory.

+Step 4.
+Create index.js and style.css inside the static directory.

+Step 5. copy the “model.h5″ and “model.json” files inside the model folder in the working directory.

+Step 6.
+Create a directory named model and create load.py inside it.